4 Ways To Measure Sales Targets In Salesforce

 Bottom line:

-If you want to get straight to the point, we believe the GSP Target Tracker is the best way to measure sales against sales targets in Salesforce.
+If you want to get straight to the point, I believe the GSP Target Tracker is the best way to measure sales against sales targets in Salesforce.

 This option uses a Salesforce dashboard gauge to display overall sales against the target.